Conference Areas

 Film and History

-This area welcomes presentations on a wide range of film topics contributing to popular culture.
-Suggestions for topics include the following areas of analysis:
+While this area welcomes presentations on a wide range of film topics contributing to popular culture, we are epically interested in papers that explore the following:

 Folklore, Belief, & Religion